proganime1200/Sandswitch-Emulator/README.md

 # Sandswitch-Emulator
-A nintend switch emulator for android based on yuzu core
+A nintendo switch emulator for android based on yuzu core